How to Choose a Dallas TX Misdemeanor Lawyer: What First-Time Offenders Need to Know

 Class C Fine only (no jail) Disorderly conduct, certain traffic-related offenses

-Class B Up to 180 days jail First-offense DWI, misdemeanor marijuana possession, theft
+Class B Up to 180 days jail First-offense DWI, theft

 Class A Up to 1 year jail Assault, repeat theft, certain weapon offenses